syl22-00/TechDocs/AudioInBrowser.md

 ## 5.2 Bridging the Web Audio API and the audio input (such as microphone).

 As we'll see in the next section, the API to access the microphone is getUserMedia.
 This API is based on the concept of media streams.
-So in order to get the actual audio samples from the stream, one must create a node whose input is a stream created by getUserMedia:
+So in order to get the actual audio samples from the stream, one must create a node whose input is a stream created by getUserMedia.
+It is prefixed on firefox (mozGetUserMedia) and Chrome (webkitGetUserMedia):

     var context = new webkitAudioContext();
     navigator.webkitGetUserMedia({audio: true},